shpeacock/all-hail-chef-cofeve/README.md

 With every new day, there is a new dick we have to feed.
 So every morning an algorithm generates a random meal centered on the meat from an animal's dick.
 Everything is completely random.
 A random style of cooking, a random dish etc.

-Every afternoon, the bot seeks out new potential follewers by seeking out conversations where our "client" is being called a dick by another twitter user.
+Every afternoon, chef-cofeve seeks out new friendsby finding ongoing conversations where our client for the day, is being called a dick by another twitter user.

 Computer Scientists believe that the greatest, funniest, and smartest twitter bot has yet to be discovered.
 We believe chef-cofeve is that bot.